jesmithiv/jesmithiv.github.io/_posts/2017-06-24-look-but-dont-type.md

 Like Gabe, I also find myself in the funny position of using my iPhone to type more, even when my iPad is at hand.
 A great example: if I'm reading a book on my iPad, it's actually easier to write notes about the book using my iPhone.
 I even wrote this entire post in Drafts on my iPhone at the breakfast table.
 My iPad is in sight across the kitchen.

-I still use the iPad a lot, but it's use cases for typing still remain very limited for me.
+I still use the iPad a lot, but its use cases for typing still remain very limited for me.
 The Mac and iPhone just have superior keyboard forms.